tianocore/tianocore.github.io/news/_posts/2015-07-15-edk2-devel-email-list.md

 ---
 layout: news
-title: Email list transition
+title: EDK II email list (edk2-devel) has moved
 ---
 {% include site-links.md %}

-The EDK II development email list edk2-devel has transitioned.
-To subscribe to the new list:
+The EDK II development email list (edk2-devel) has moved.

 To subscribe to the new list: